jgroman/docker-rawdrawandroid/README.md

 ## Usage in Windows

-* You need to have `adb` installed on your host Windows. `adb` **versions on host system and inside Docker container MUST the same**.
+* You need to have `adb` installed on your host Windows. `adb` **versions on host system and inside Docker container MUST be the same**.
 Usually rebuilding Docker image and updating platform-tools on host system will ensure equal `adb` versions.
 * Edit `rda.ps1` helper script and update `$CmdAdb` so that it points to `adb` executable on your system.
 * Connect Android device to host system and check that host `adb` can detect it: